jangler/oracles-randomizer/doc/ages_notes.md

 ## Randomization

-- The intro sequence is removed.
-A chest replaces Impa on the screen where she normally gives the sword.
 - The harp is progressive, starting with the Tune of Echoes, then Currents, then Ages.
 - The trading sequence is removed.
 The second sword is in the item pool, and the Poe in Yoll Graveyard gives a randomized item.
 - The first **and** second prizes for Target Carts are randomized.
-- Only the first item for each other minigame is randomized, with the exception of the Lynna Village Shooting Gallery, since its normal prize is a strange flute.
+Only the first item for each other minigame is randomized, with the exception of the Lynna Village Shooting Gallery, which has no randomized prize since its normal prize is a strange flute.
 - Past and present versions of the same mystical seed tree grow the same type of seed.

 ## Other notable changes

+- The intro sequence is removed.
+A chest replaces Impa on the screen where she normally gives the sword.
 - The time portals on the screens adjacent to the Maku Tree are active permanently.
 - The Tokays on Crescent Island do not steal your items, and the raft does not